CodelyTV/php-ddd-example/README.md

 |       `-- Infrastructure // The infrastructure of our module
 |           |-- DependencyInjection
 |           `-- Persistence
-|               `--VideoRepositoryMySql.php // An implementation of the repository
+|               `--MySqlVideoRepository.php // An implementation of the repository
 `-- Shared // Shared Kernel: Common infrastructure and domain shared between the different Bounded Contexts
     |-- Domain
     `-- Infrastructure